lcaflc/resume/resume.md

 Corporate Experience
 --------------------

-Since January 2015
+January 2015 - September 2016
 :   *Architect C4M solutions, **Arkena** (http://www.arkena.com/).*

     Software Architect and Tech leader of Arkena new Cloud4Media product called Harmony.
-An orchestrator service designed to help media company to build and run complex Media contents workflows.
+An orchestrator service designed to help media company build and run complex Media related content workflows.
     It's a Service Oriented Architecture built using an Enterprise Service Bus that route REST APIs messages between a BPMN 2.0 workflow engine, micro services and external systems.
-This design allow an easy integration of our service into heterogeneous client environments.
+This design allow an easy integration of this service into heterogeneous client environments.

     Architect on Arkena OTT (Over The Top) projects.
-Technical study of the project with client and project manager;  Definition of the development requirements.
+Technical study of the projects with client and project manager;  Definition of the development requirements.
 Engineering of the technical infrastructure: network interconnections, cloud resources (servers, network, storage), technical systems (transcoders, storages, ...).
 Design of Harmony workflows driving the OTT service backend, transformation of client mezzanine media, publishing on CDN networks and report of informations to client backoffice systems.

 November 2013 - January 2015
 :   *Senior System and Network engineer, **Arkena** (http://www.arkena.com/).*

     SmartJog, QBrick, PSN and Cognacq-Jay Image merge in April 2014 and become Arkena.

     Engineering of a cloud native Database Service.
 Support Mysql and Postgresql backends.
 Built to be highly available on several POPs using BGP, load balancing services, streaming replication between databases and database proxy systems.
-The service totaly abstract to users the internal complexity by giving them a single database endpoint (user/password@url@db) and we allocate a place in a server cluster depending on needed resources by the database.
+The service totaly abstract to users the internal complexity by giving them a single database endpoint (user/password@url@db) and ops allocate a place in a server cluster depending on needed resources by the database.

     Deployment and Engineering of Arkena POPs infrastructure in industrial way.
-Design standard rack installation methods and schema; simple management access and sharing, management portal for ressources allocation.
-Migration of existing hardware and POPs to new models.
+Design standard rack installation methods and schema; simplify remote management of systems, management portal for ressources allocation.
+Migration of existing hardware and POPs to newer standard models.

 September 2012 - November 2013